-South Liverpool FC History
+South Liverpool Football Club History

 The name of South Liverpool FC first came about in the late 19th century.
 But it was when African Royal changed its name in the early years of the twentieth century (December 1910) that South Liverpool FC first became a local name of importance.
 That club, which bears no connection, bar the name with the current club, enjoyed success in its Dingle Lane home before the First World War but saw its fortunes change and by 1921 it had ceased and its remnants merged with New Brighton F.C.

-The current club was founded in April 1935 to respond to the increasing South end population and began playing in the 1935/36 season in the Lancashire Combination at Holly Park.
-Success was immediate and by the outbreak of the Second World War the Lancashire Combination had been won three times in succession as had the Lancashire Challenge Trophy and most impressively South had defeated Cardiff City 2-1 in the Welsh Cup final at Wrexham in 1939.
-As that great conflict began South had moved in 1940 to link with the Cheshire Legaue before hostilities drew a close to fully organised league football.
+The current club was founded in April 1935 to respond to the increasing south-end population and began playing in the 1935/36 season in the Lancashire Combination at Holly Park.
+Success was immediate and by the outbreak of the Second World War the Lancashire Combination had been won three times in succession as had the Lancashire Challenge Trophy and most impressively South defeated Cardiff City 2-1 in the Welsh Cup final at Wrexham in 1939.
+As that great conflict began South had moved in 1940 to link with the Cheshire League before hostilities drew a close to fully organised league football.

-In 1983/84 South enjoyed their best post war season under first John King and George Rooney then Brian Griffiths, they annexed the NPL League Cup, the Lancashire Challenge Trophy and the Liverpool Senior Cup.
-However South’s success was not built upon and while two more Liverpool Senior Cup wins followed along with the NPL Presidents Cup, Holly Park was lost in 1989 and a move to share with Bootle at Bucks Park before the limited company was sent into liquidation in 1991.
-Holly Park finally being converted to the impressive Liverpool South Parkway station.
-Unfortunately no trace of our home now exists on the site.
+In 1983/84 South enjoyed their best post war season initially under John King and George Rooney then in mid seaosn under Brian Griffiths.
+South annexed the NPL League Cup, the Lancashire Challenge Trophy and the Liverpool Senior Cup.
+However South’s success was not built upon and while two more Liverpool Senior Cup wins followed along with the NPL Presidents Cup, Holly Park was lost in 1989 and a move to be tenants of Bootle FC at Bucks Park before the team stopped playing in 1991 and the limited company went through the liquidation process, being expunged in 1992.

-A nomadic home was South’s main issue moving from Cheshire Lines to Saint John Almond in Garston and on to Hale Bank and Pavilions in Runcorn before at the dawn of the Millennium securing its home at the North Field on Jericho Lane, Otterspool.
+A nomadic home was South’s main issue moving from Cheshire Lines to Saint John Almond in Garston and on to Hale Bank and Pavilions in Weston Point, Runcorn before at the dawn of the Millennium securing its home at the North Field on Jericho Lane, Otterspool.

+South won the Second Division title of the West Cheshire League in May 2013, the youth team won the West Cheshire Youth Division title and the club retained the West Cheshire League George Law Club Award.
 2013/14 saw South in the final of Liverpool County FA Challenge Cup but a late season dip saw us finish 4th in our first season in the First Division while the reserves finished 3rd in Divsion Three.

 Shirt sponsors, Hill Dickinson Solicitors, showed tremendous support having their name on the club shirt for fifteen years.
 Our new home shirt sponsors are Coeus Insurance Management of Liverpool and our away strip is sponsored by the Big House (The Grapes) on Lime Street.
-The reserves finished third in divison three

 South’s current team number long standing players with Kevin Martin over 300 and Gary Dunning over 200.